 \subsection{Kilonova modeling}

-For KN modeling in \texttt{NMMA}, we utilize predictions from the time-dependent 3D Monte Carlo radiative transfer code \texttt{POSSIS}\footnote{\url{https://github.com/mbulla/kilonova_models?tab=readme-ov-file}}, which generates spectra and lightcurves from BNS and NSBH progenitors \citep{Bulla2019MNRAS}.
-In our work, we rely on simulations performed by assuming two distinct ejecta components \citep{Nakar2020,Dietrich2020Sci}: 1) a dynamical ejecta component with mass $M_{\rm dyn}$ emitted at high velocities ($0.08 < v_{\rm dyn}/c < 0.3$) as the two compact objects merge and (2) a spherical component with mass $M_{\rm wind}$ emitted as a slower wind ($0.025 < v_{\rm wind}/c < 0.08$) through various mechanisms from a post-merger disk.
+For KN modeling in \texttt{NMMA}, we utilized predictions from the time-dependent 3D Monte Carlo radiative transfer code \texttt{POSSIS}\footnote{\url{https://github.com/mbulla/kilonova_models?tab=readme-ov-file}}, which generates spectra and light curves from BNS and NSBH progenitors \citep{Bulla2019MNRAS}.
+In our work, we relied on simulations carried out with the assumption of two distinct ejecta components \citep{Nakar2020,Dietrich2020Sci}: 1) a dynamical ejecta component with a mass, $M_{\rm dyn}$, emitted at high velocities ($0.08 < v_{\rm dyn}/c < 0.3$) as the two compact objects merge; and (2) a spherical component with a mass, $M_{\rm wind}$, emitted as a slower wind ($0.025 < v_{\rm wind}/c < 0.08$) through various mechanisms from a post-merger disk.

 The composition of the ejecta differs between the BNS and NSBH models.
-In the BNS scenario \citep{Dietrich2020Sci}, the dynamical ejecta are assumed to be lanthanide-rich in regions that are within latitude $\pm\Phi$ from the merger plane, while lanthanide-poor at higher latitudes.
+In the BNS scenario \citep{Dietrich2020Sci}, the dynamical ejecta are assumed to be lanthanide-rich in regions that are within the latitude $\pm\Phi$ from the merger plane, while they would be lanthanide-poor at higher latitudes.
 In the NSBH scenario \citep{Anand2021}, instead, the lanthanide-poor ejecta at high latitudes are not present and the lanthanide-rich component is fixed within $\Phi=30^\circ$.
-The wind component of both grids has compositions (and hence opacities) that are intermediate between lanthanide-poor and lanthanide-rich.
+The wind component of both grids has compositions (and, hence, opacities) that are intermediate between lanthanide-poor and lanthanide-rich.
 The KN grids are constructed by varying $M_{\rm dyn}$, $M_{\rm wind}$ and $\Phi$ in the BNS case, while $M_{\rm dyn}$ and $M_{\rm wind}$ in the NSBH case.